• Skip to primary navigation

 The common issues people have with the powder include:

-• clumping (lumps form very quickly on contact with water so it's best to add the powder slowly and to whisk furiously at the same time)
+• clumping: lumps form very quickly on contact with water so it's best to whisk the powder with sugar first (if using.)
+Add the konnyaku powder- sugar mixture slowly to the liquid and whisk furiously at the same time when making Japanese fruit jelly

 Japanese konnyaku jelly with cut fruits salad